The Suicide Squad (2021) is zany, gory, and absolute mayhem. The way the 2016 movie should have been.

 Add to which, there is:

-You know, Starro has always been one of the creepiest, and most amusing, DC cosmic villains, to me.
+You know, Starro has always been one of the creepiest, weirdest, and most amusing DC cosmic villains to me.
 When I read that he was going to be the big boss in this show, I experienced both anticipation and worry over how he was going to be portrayed.

 I’m glad to say it’s a kaiju-worthy,stupendous performance!
-The cosmic conqueror is as unnerving as he is adorable?
-Absurd?
-Lame?
+The cosmic conquerer is as unnerving as he is adorable.
+And Absurd, and lame too?

 Check out my other snappy movie reviews.